Making Changes: Sept 13-14th and Oct 11-12th

 What is Making Changes?

-For those who would like to become full-time makers or to set up their own studio, and those who have been thinking about a change in their lives with a view to being more creative, the Making Changes course will help you decide whether you are ready.
-If you are looking for more business skills, learning to teach pottery and considering becoming a professional potter, then the Winter School will take you much further.
+For those who would like to become full-time makers or to set up their own studio, and those who have been thinking about a change in their lives with a view to being more creative, the Making Changes course is for you.
+If you are looking for more business skills, learning to teach pottery and considering becoming a professional potter, then the second course - the two-weekend Winter School will take you much further.

 What will I do in the Winter School programme?